IELTS Academic Reading # 7 - Alarming Rate of Loss of Tropical Rainforests

 NOT GIVEN if there is no information on this

-The box below gives a list of responses A–P to the questionnaire discussed in Reading sample 7.
+The box below gives a list of responses A–P to the questionnaire discussed in the Reading Passage.

 Answer the following questions by choosing the correct responses A–P.